- Planning & Development

 Services include the following.

-- Engineering - Traffic signals, traffic signs, pavement markings, traffic and parking regulations, traffic studies, traffic data collection, site investigations and traffic study data collection.
+- Engineering - Traffic signals, traffic signs, pavement markings, traffic and parking regulations, traffic studies, traffic data collection, site investigations, traffic calming evaluations, and traffic study data collection.

 - Planning - Including site plan/subdivision review, general planning studies, and data management.